Manassas police searching for woman, anyone else who handled rabid bat in Old Town Manassas

-Manassas police and health department officials are looking for anyone who came into contact with an ailing bat that was brought to an Old Town Manassas gift shop last Saturday afternoon and has since tested positive for rabies.
+Manassas police and health department officials are looking for anyone who came into contact with an ailing bat that was found near an Old Town Manassas gift shop last Saturday afternoon and has since tested positive for rabies.

-The City of Manassas Police Department and the Prince William Health District are spreading the word in an attempt to find the person who brought the bat into Calico Jack's, at 9115 Center St., at about 1:40 p.m.
+The City of Manassas Police Department and the Prince William Health District are spreading the word in an attempt to find the person or people who found the bat outside Calico Jack's, at 9115 Center St., at about 1:40 p.m.
 Saturday, July 6, and anyone else who might have handled it.

-Unfortunately, the shop worker didn’t get the name of the person who carried the bat into the shop in a box.
-The shop reported only that it was “a white woman in her 20s,” said Officer Sarah Maroney, spokeswoman for City of Manassas Police Department.
+Unfortunately, the shop worker didn’t get the names of the people who handled the bat.
+The shop reported only that one was “a white woman in her 20s,” said Officer Sarah Maroney, spokeswoman for City of Manassas Police Department.

 The woman was thought to be shopping in the area when she and others discovered the bat.

-Note: Correction: This report has been updated to note the bat was found outside Calico Jack’s, but it is not clear the animal was brought inside the store as was initially reported.
-This story will be updated as more information comes available.